danthegoodman1/Percolators/cql/README.md

 I won’t explain any more features of Percolator (like rolling forward transactions), if you’re interested on how it works and its guarantees, go read the paper (it’s a great read).

+## Read Repeatable isolation

+Percolator can be tweaked to allow a sort of "read repeatable" (currently still aborts if it finds a running transaction on a row) where instead of checking that there are no commits after our read time during prewrite, we just lock regardless.

+While we still have a stable snapshot in time of the database, we do not abort if there was a write to any record between the read timestamp and the commit timestamp.

+This can be set with `Transaction.SetIsolationLevel()`, default `Snapshot`.
+Once explicitly declared as `Snapshot`, it cannot be further reduced to `ReadRepeatable`.

 ## Transaction records

 This process uses the same format as TiKV's implementation